 The maiden voyage was a success.
 The Vittoria Corsa tires and latex tubes are great at 90/95, I give them an “A” rating.
 Coming from Campagnolo groups, it was a little different to downshift using the brake lever, but that sorted itself out pretty quickly.
 Upshifts are done with the small lever behind the brake lever, instead of the button on the side of the lever housing.
-Again, just a little adjustment to make.
+Again, just a little mental adjustment to make.

 Brake modulation is good and they stop well and silently.
 No need for new pads just yet.